Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Pass by the sign for the town of Vilaserío along the DP-5603, and just beyond it the Camino turns to the left, shown below, to enter the town proper.

-It is a short, pleasant walk through the forest for 1/4 kilometer, when you make a right turn into the town, and finally come to the restaurant and bar that has been using signs to count down to it for the past 10 kilometers, now called the Restaurante O Rureiro.
+It is a short, pleasant walk through the forest for 1/4 kilometer, when you make a right turn into the town, and come to the restaurant and bar, the Restaurante O Rureiro.

 There are three albergues in this small town, the Albergue Casa Vella, meters off the Camino to the south (not pictured), the Albergue and Pensión O Rueiro, just down the hill from the bar pictured below, and the municipal and donativo Albergue de Peregrinos de Vilaserío farther down the highway.
 There is also a casa rural, the Villa Rica House, along the main highway before the municipal albergue.